Nasir-6/exercism-solutions/typescript/dnd-character/README.md

 Welcome to DnD Character on Exercism's TypeScript Track.
 If you need help running the tests or submitting your code, check out `HELP.md`.

+## What I learnt
+- Reminder of how to make classes with properties, constructors and use static methods

 ## Instructions

 For a game of [Dungeons & Dragons][dnd], each player starts by generating a